Garden Hod – How to Make Your Own

 • 5/16-inch dowel – cut 1 1/2-inch long (qty: 4) – Pegs

 1. With your two end pieces, place the template on top and trace each one.
-Alternately, you can create your own template on one of the boards and use that as a pattern for the other board.
+Alternatively, you can create your own template on one of the boards and use that as a pattern for the other board.
 Trace your pattern on the board with a pencil.

 2. Using a jigsaw or some other cutting tool, cut around the template, careful not to cut over the template lines you drew (you will sand the pieces down and make micro-adjustments).

-3. Once both end pieces are cut, sand them with the sander to shape further and smooth the edges.
+3. Once both end pieces are cut, sand them with the sander to shape them further and smooth the edges.

 4. To measure a cut slot for the rails, with your straight edge, measure from the corner of each end piece 7/8-inch over and 1 1/8-inch up.
 There will be two notches marked for each end piece.
-(The location is rough sketched on the template – use your measurement instead of a dotted line.)
+(The location is roughly sketched on the template – use your measurement instead of a dotted line.)

 5. Carefully cut the marked notch out with a jigsaw or hand saw.
 Sand edges slightly.